 I grew up not far from the Suwanee River in Florida.
-These days, the Sangaman is flowing with the same clear, dark, tea-colored water, stained with the decaying leaves of Fall.
+These days, the Sangamon is flowing with the same clear, dark, tea-colored water, stained with the decaying leaves of Fall.
 The dark, reflective surface of the river shines, reflecting the rapidly fading colors.

 The river is up again, slightly, after the recent rain, but will surely recede with little more rain in sight.

 If the river would rise a bit to ease in-and-outs from the kayak, and the temperature stay decent (50’s?), I’ll look forward to getting on the river soon.
 I guess I also should let my sprained ankle heal, too.